 You’ll get a “raw” version of the JSON displayed above.

-It’s important to look at the “body” section:
+It’s essential to look at the “body” section:

-If something’s wrong, but you get the correct data, then you know that there’s an issue somewhere in your Flow.
+If something’s wrong, but you get the correct data, you know there’s an issue somewhere in your Flow.

 Limitations

-There are some Microsoft Planner Task fields that won’t be returned in the trigger.
-To get them, you need to use the “Get task details” action.
+Some Microsoft Planner Task fields won’t be returned in the trigger.
+You need to use the “Get task details” action to get them.

 The items are:

-- The name of the person that created it.
-You have to use the “Get user profile (V2)” action.
+3. The name of the person that created it.
+You must use the “Get user profile” action.

 You’re not able to do any filter on the data or when it will trigger.
 The Flow will run for all